toushik018/document-view/README.md

 2. Click "New Project" in the Railway dashboard
 3. Select "Deploy from GitHub repo"
 4. Connect your GitHub repository
-5. Railway will automatically detect the Dockerfile and use it for deployment
+5. Railway will automatically detect the Dockerfile.railway specified in railway.json
-6. Add environment variable: `NODE_ENV=production`
-7. Deploy the application
+6. Deploy the application

 The Docker-based deployment uses:

-- `Dockerfile` - Container configuration
+- `Dockerfile.railway` - Multi-stage Docker build for Railway
 - `.dockerignore` - Files to exclude from the container
 - `railway.json` - Railway configuration